Channel 4: Public service remit

 Channel 4 was established with, and continues to hold, a remit of public service obligations which it must fulfil.
-The remit changes periodically, as dictated by various broadcasting and communications acts, and is regulated by the various authorities Channel 4 has been answerable to; originally the IBA, then the ITC and now Ofcom.
+The remit has changed periodically, as dictated by various broadcasting and communications acts, and is regulated by the various authorities Channel 4 has been answerable to; originally the IBA, then the ITC and now Ofcom.

 The preamble of the remit as per the Communications Act 2003 states that:

 The remit also involves an obligation to provide programming for schools, and a substantial amount of programming produced outside of Greater London.

 Carriage

-Channel 4 was carried from its beginning on analogue terrestrial, which was then the standard means of television broadcast in the United Kingdom.
+Channel 4 was carried from its beginning on analogue terrestrial, the standard means of television broadcast in the United Kingdom.
 It continued to be broadcast through these means until the changeover to digital terrestrial television in the United Kingdom was complete.
 Since 1998, it has been universally available on digital terrestrial, and the Sky platform (initially encrypted, though encryption was dropped on 14 April 2008 and is now free of charge and available on the Freesat platform) as well as having been available from various times in various areas, on analogue and digital cable networks.

 Due to its special status as a public service broadcaster with a specific remit, it is afforded free carriage on the terrestrial platforms, in contrast with other broadcasters such as ITV.

 Channel 4 is available outside the United Kingdom; it is widely available in the Republic of Ireland, the Netherlands, Belgium and Switzerland.
 The channel is registered to broadcast within the European Union/EEA through the Luxembourg Broadcasting Regulator (ALIA).

 Since 2019, it has been offered by British Forces Broadcasting Service (BFBS) to members of the British Armed Forces and their families around the world, BFBS Extra having previously carried a selection of Channel 4 programmes.